 Unlike the Overcoat, a Peacoat should hit anywhere from mid to lower crotch.
 On my model, above, the Peacoat ends right around lower crotch.
 Anything longer than that wouldn’t be acceptable.
 Anything longer than lower-crotch or shorter than mid-crotch would throw off the proportions of your body and make you look weird.
 Balancing proportions is a mistake a lot of guys make and can really influence how big or small you look in clothing.

-The Best Overcoats & Peacoats for Men
+The Best Overcoat & Peacoat Colors For Men